 Most loft conversions do not require planning permission as the majority will fall under Permitted Development.
 However, there are exceptions.
 Local authority planning permission may be required depending on the type of work undertaken and the type of property itself.

 In October 2008, planning laws were relaxed and all houses have now got separate permitted development rights for the roof space.
 This new rule does not apply for flats, some new houses, properties within conservation areas and all listed buildings.
 Also some dwellings have specifically had their permitted development rights removed by the local authority, under an Article 4 direction.

 If you are not sure whether your dwelling is affected by one of the above, give your local authority a call to check.
 It would also be prudent to check if any restrictive covenants apply to your house, these are restrictions placed upon your house by either the builders or local planning department when your house was first constructed.
 It may place obligations or restrictions upon yourselves, details can be found on the deeds or again by contacting your local authority.

-Assuming your loft can be carried out under Permitted Development, the rules applying to the conversion can be briefly summarized as follows:
+Assuming your loft can be carried out under Permitted Development, the rules applying to the conversion can be briefly summarised as follows:

 There are some further conditions that apply to the above where development is permitted by Class B subject to the following: